 As previously discussed, the Business As Usual scenario will have a more conservative wind and solar buildout and therefore more reliant on gas generation post-2030.
-It will also need an earlier and rapid deployment of CCS to avoid $CO_2$ emission increase as shown in Figure 11.
-Post 2030, the $CO_2$ to be captured will peak around 2045 and will decline in later years as nuclear SMR capacity increases.
-In absolute terms, more $CO_2$ would need to be captured in the Business As Usual scenario by about 2 MTCO $2$ per year on average, consistent with higher generation by CCGT units with CCS (due to lower penetration of renewables).
+It will also need a more rapid deployment of CCS to avoid $\rm CO_2$ emission increase as shown in Figure 11.
+Post 2030, the $\rm CO_2$ to be captured will peak around 2045 and will decline in later years as nuclear SMR capacity increases.
+In absolute terms, more $\rm CO_2$ would need to be captured in the Business As Usual scenario by almost 8 MTCO $2$ per year on average post 2045, consistent with higher generation by CCGT units with CCS (due to lower penetration of renewables).

-Post 2040, the ability to capture and store sizeable volumes of $CO_2$ will remain a key requirement in both scenarios, i.e. up to 30 MTCO $2$ per year in the Renewable Ambition scenario and 35 MTCO $2$ per year in the Business As Usual scenario.
+Post 2045, the ability to capture and store sizeable volumes of CO_2 will remain a key requirement in both scenarios, i.e. up to 25 MTCO $2$ per year in the Renewable Ambition scenario and 30 MTCO $2$ per year in the Business As Usual scenario.